What Are Some Common Mistakes to Avoid When Answering 'Tell Me About Yourself'?

 A digital interface showcasing how Fonzi AI enhances the interview process.

 Today, companies are relying on AI to make hiring smarter and more efficient.
-Fonzi is built to enhance the interview process by helping hiring teams quickly identify the best candidates for one job or many, while keeping fairness, transparency, and well-being at the center of every evaluation.
+Fonzi is built to enhance the interview process by helping hiring teams quickly identify the best candidates for a single or multiple roles, while keeping fairness, transparency, and well-being at the center of every evaluation.

 Fairness and Transparency